malloc47/malloc47.github.com/_posts/2020-12-28-dashboard-start.md

 anticipation of venturing outdoors more regularly in a post-vaccine world, I decided to build a personal dashboard as my pandemic project.

-There is a lot of prior art in this space, from the [Magic Mirror][] Raspberry-Pi-deployed dashboard intended to be embedded in a DIY mirror, to customizable [iPad apps][] that have all the common personal dashboard features out-of-the-box.
+There is a good deal of prior art in this space, from the [Magic Mirror][] Raspberry-Pi-deployed dashboard intended to be embedded in a DIY mirror, to customizable [iPad apps][] that have all the common personal dashboard features out-of-the-box.
 For my part, I wanted to balance the customizability associated with a DIY project with the lightweight-ness of a solution that runs entirely on a tablet.
 I